Define Private Link Service and private endpoint

 Having a public endpoint means that the resource is assigned a public IP address.
 So, even though both your virtual network and the Azure SQL database are located within the Azure cloud, the connection between them takes place over the internet.

-The concern here is that your Azure SQL database is exposed to the internet via its public IP address.
-That exposure creates multiple security risks.
-The same security risks are present when an Azure resource is accessed via a public IP address from the following locations:
+The concern here's that your Azure SQL database is exposed to the internet through its public IP address.
+This exposure creates multiple security risks.
+These security risks are present when any Azure resource is accessed via a public IP address from:

-image showing private endpoint and private link zone, customer v-net zone, and intersection with customer premises
+Diagram showing private endpoint and private link zone.

 Private Link is designed to eliminate these security risks by removing the public part of the connection.